Outside of family, the government is the best place to turn if you need money now that you don’t have to pay back.

 If they meet several qualifiers, the federal government might provide slightly more or less than $7,000 in grants for low-income students to attend college or trade school.

-Federal Pell grants are awarded only to undergraduate students with exceptional financial needs without a bachelor’s, graduate, or professional degree.
+Federal Pell grants are awarded only to undergraduate students with exceptional financial needs who do not hold a bachelor’s, graduate, or professional degree.

 The maximum amount you can get is just above $7,000, but it could be less depending on several factors.